koopjs/koop/ROADMAP.md

 This document is meant to provide transparency in planning and implementation goals for the Koop project.

-## July 2015

-### Changes
-* FeatureService optimizations
-  * Make smarter requests to the DB based on queries
-  * clean up the logic to be easier to grok
-* Refactor the lib/* files on a whole
-  - We want pull out as much non-koop specific code as possible into separate modules
-* Add support for the simple style spec - https://github.com/mapbox/simplestyle-spec
-* Address consistency issues in method calls to the Cache from providers
-  - be clear and consitent about passing table names instead of "types" and "keys"

-## September 2015

-### Changes
-* Explore removing ogr2ogr as a dep for exporting file formats

-### Additions
-* Support for exporting FGDB
-* Support for OGC WMS and WFS
-* A koop desktop app built with something like Electron

 ## v3

 Major API changes: